mondoohq/cnspec/README.md

   listening []port: TCP/IP ports on the system
 ```

-The shell uses auto-complete which makes it very easy to explore.
+The shell uses auto-complete, which makes it easy to explore.
 Once inside the shell, you can enter MQL assertions like this:

 ```coffeescript
 > ports.listening.none( port == 23 )
 ```

+To clear the terminal, type `clear`.

-You can type `clear` to clear the terminal.
-To exit either hit CTRL+D or type `exit`.
+To exit, either hit CTRL + D or type `exit`.

-## Scaling cnspec across your fleet
+## Scale cnspec across your fleet

 The easiest way to scale `cnspec` across your fleet is to have all of your infrastructure pull policies from a central location.
-The easiest option is to sign-up for a free account on Mondoo Platform.
-The platform is designed for multi-tenancy, and provides secure private environment that keeps data about your assets in your own account.
-It makes it very easy for all nodes to report on policies and define custom exceptions for your fleet.
+A simple approach is to sign up for a free account on Mondoo Platform.
+The platform is designed for multi-tenancy and provides a secure, private environment that keeps data about your assets in your own account.
+With the platform, all assets can report on policies and you can define custom exceptions for your fleet.

-To use `cnquery` with the Mondoo Platform run:
+To use `cnspec` with the Mondoo Platform, run:

 ```bash
 cnspec auth login